Henri de Massue, Earl of Galway: Biography

 In 1693 he fought at Neerwinden and was wounded.
 In 1694, with the rank of lieutenant-general, he was sent to command a force in English pay that was to assist the Duke of Savoy against the French, and at the same time to relieve the distressed Vaudois.
 In 1695 Savoy changed sides, the Italian peninsula was neutralised, and Galway's force was withdrawn to the Netherlands.
 From 1697 to 1701, a critical period of Irish history, the Earl of Galway (he was advanced to that rank in 1697) was practically in control of Irish affairs as Lord Justice of Ireland.
-After some years spent in retirement, he was appointed in 1704 to command the allied forces in Portugal, a post which he sustained with honour and success until the Battle of Almanza in 1707, in which Galway, in spite of care and skill on his own part, was decisively defeated by the Duke of Berwick.
+After some years spent in retirement, he was appointed in 1704 to command the allied forces in Portugal together with François Nicolas Fagel, a post which he sustained with honour and success until the Battle of Almanza in 1707, in which Galway, in spite of care and skill on his own part, was decisively defeated by the Duke of Berwick.
 His aide de camp was Hector Francois Chataigner de Cramahé, son in law of Jacques de Belrieu, Baron de Virazel.

 Galway scraped together a fresh army, and, although infirm, was reappointed to his command by the home government.
 He took part in one more campaign, and distinguished himself by his personal bravery in action.
 Marquis de Bay defeated him at the Battle of La Gudina.
 After this, he retired from active life.
 His last service was rendered in 1715, when he was sent as one of the lords justices to Ireland during the Jacobite insurrection.
 As most of his property in Ireland had been restored to its former owners, and all his French estates had long before been forfeited, Parliament voted him pensions amounting to 1500 pounds a year.
 He died unmarried.
 The Irish peerage died with him, but not the French marquisate.

-The French Hospital was incorporated under the Great Seal in 1718, with Galway as its governor.
+The French Hospital in north London was incorporated under the Great Seal in 1718, with Galway as its governor.